aerialls/blog/content/posts/ubuntu-server-1804-image-packer-preseeding-for-proxmox.md

 +++
-title = "Ubuntu 18.04 image with Packer and Ansible for Proxmox" slug = "ubuntu-image-with-packer-and-ansible-for-proxmox" date = "2019-12-15T19:15:00+01:00" lastmod = "2020-04-11T19:02:00+02:00"
+title = "Ubuntu Server 18.04 image with Packer and preseeding for Proxmox" slug = "ubuntu-server-1804-image-packer-preseeding-for-proxmox" date = "2019-12-15T19:15:00+01:00"
+lastmod = "2020-05-01T20:21:00+02:00"
 categories = ["automation"]
-tags = ["ubuntu", "packer", "proxmox", "ansible"]
+tags = ["ubuntu", "packer", "proxmox", "ansible"] aliases = ["/posts/ubuntu-image-with-packer-and-ansible-for-proxmox/"]
 +++

-{{< alert "info" >}}
+{{< alert "info" "question" >}}
-Even if the article focuses on Ubuntu 18.04,  it has been tested successfully for Ubuntu 19.04 and Ubuntu 19.10.
+Even if the article focuses on Ubuntu Server 18.04, it has been tested successfully for Ubuntu Server 19.04 and Ubuntu Server 19.10.
 {{< /alert >}}

 If you read my previous post, time has passed since then.
 I have ditched my Raspberry Pi 3B+ and Hassbian for a dedicated Intel NUC with Proxmox and Hass.io [^1].
 But this is not the subject of this post.